vishal-1344/lisa/README.md

 # *LISA: *Latent Invariant Space Adaptation**
 *Built on a dual-timescale framework for manifold-stable adaptive control*

-> *"Robust system performance is not just the outcome of error minimization, but rather the maintenance of a low-dimensional attracting manifold."*
+> *"Robust system performance is achieved with error control coupled with a low-dimensional attracting manifold."*

 ## Overview